kamwoh/orthohash/README.md

 # Performance Tuning (Some Tricks)

 I have found some tricks to further improve the mAP score.

+### Avoid Overfitting

+As set by the previous protocols, the dataset is small in size (e.g., 13k training images for ImageNet100) and hence overfitting can easily happen during the training.

+#### An appropriate learning rate for backbone

+We set a 10x lower learning rate for the backbone to avoid overfitting.

+#### Cosine Margin

+An appropriate higher cosine margin should be able to get higher performance as it slow down the overfitting.

+#### Data Augmentation

+We did not tune the data augmentation, but we believe that appropriate data augmentation can obtain a little bit of improvement in mAP.

 ### Database Shuffling